On the Spectrum of Nonstandard Dedekind Rings

 A lattice is called {\em relatively complemented} if for all $a,b\in\mathcal{L}$ the interval $[a,b]:=\{c\in\mathcal{L}\ \vert\ a\leq c\leq b\}$ is complemented.
 If a lattice is distributive, then the complement of an element is unique.
 A distributive lattice is relatively complemented if and only if every prime ideal is maximal \cite{gratzer1958ideal}.

-For a set $M$ the power set $\mathcal{P}(M)$ and the set of finite subsets $\mathcal{P}^{fin}(M)$ ordered by inclusion are examples of distributive and relatively complemented lattices with a minimal element. $\mathcal{P}(M)$ is a Boolean algebra.
+For any set $M$, the power set $\mathcal{P}(M)$ and the set of finite subsets $\mathcal{P}^{fin}(M)$ ordered by inclusion are examples of distributive and relatively complemented lattices with a minimal element. $\mathcal{P}(M)$ is a Boolean algebra.

-For a ring $R$ let $\mathpzc{Id}(R)$ be the set of ideals of $R$.
+Let $\mathpzc{Id}(R)$ be the set of ideals of a ring $R$.
 With the natural inclusion as ordering $\mathpzc{Id}(R)$ becomes a lattice, where $\lor$ is the sum and $\land$ is the intersection of ideals.
 By $\mathpzc{Id}_{fg}(R)$ we denote the set of finitely generated ideals.
 Suppose that $R$ is a coherent ring.
 Then the intersection of two finitely generated ideals is again finitely generated (see \cite{wisbauer} 26.6) and $\mathpzc{Id}_{fg}(R)\subset \mathpzc{Id}(R)$ is a sublattice.
 Quite useful in what follows is the map